Skip to main content

 Flora Ecosystems

 The vegetation demonstrates classic alpine zonation from subalpine larch forests at the reserve's lower boundary through alpine meadows to sparse pioneer communities near glaciers and summit rocks.
-The meadows host exceptional displays of alpine wildflowers including gentians, saxifrages, androsaces, and the rare glacial crowfoot that grows at the very edge of snowfields.
+[1] The meadows host exceptional displays of alpine wildflowers including gentians, saxifrages, androsaces, and the rare glacial crowfoot that grows at the very edge of snowfields.
 Cushion plants including silene and androsace species colonize exposed ridges where wind prevents snow accumulation.
-The larch forests represent the treeline at approximately 2,300 meters, with ancient specimens showing centuries of growth in harsh conditions.
+The larch forests represent the treeline at approximately 2,300 metres, with ancient specimens showing centuries of growth in harsh conditions.

 Geology